Take copies of your passports, visa and insurance and leave a copy a home with a family member or friend.

 Remember: not all countries show as much skin as Western countries.
 Having at least one pair of pants or a below the knee skirt is recommended, as is a top that covers the shoulders or a shawl to cover up with.

 Have some thermal layers

 Fleece jacket / coat

 And some packing tips...

 Pack your toiletries in a plastic bag in case there are any leakages.
-Zip lock bags with in a toiletry bag are also a good idea
+Zip lock bags within a toiletry bag are also a good idea

 Rolling your clothes will also give you more space

-Leave some space foe some holiday shopping
+Leave some space for some holiday shopping

-Choose your shoes wisely – they are a big space taker so think through what shoes you will need.
+Choose your shoes wisely – they are a big space taker so think through what shoes you will need

 Take your valuables in your hand luggage